Bernard Levy: Kosher supervision

 In the mid-1960s, he started working in the field of kosher.
 At that time, certification was given with very little technical knowledge of the food industry.
 Often people just assumed things were kosher judging by the ingredients on the label.
 He took over some hechsherim in 1965.
 He started out with eleven or twelve hechsherim, and because of his personality and drive, companies kept coming to him applying for certification.
 He took over OK Kosher Certification in 1968.
 Until that time, no one had ever bothered traveling to check ingredients and products coming from overseas.
 Being a real pioneer in the kosher industry, rabbi Berel Levy always wanted to see how everything was produced.
 He would check as far back as he could, finding that each ingredient was made up of many ingredients until eventually he saw the need to certify the plants.
 And so, one thing led to another and international travel for kosher certification became a necessity.
 OK Labs was the first to begin certifying companies in the Far East, starting with palm oils and chemicals.
 Today in Malaysia, Singapore, Indonesia, Korea, Japan and China the OK is the primary kosher organization in that part of the world.

-He pioneered giving certifications, only after totally familiarizing himself with all the mechanical and chemical components of the food industry.
-He was the first one to make extensive trips to the Far East to inspect the products coming from there.
-Even countries not particularly friendly to Jewish people didn't faze him.
-He was the first to visit Malaysia.
-The Lubavitcher Rebbe would ask him to perform a particular task in a foreign country he would be in.
-He always made certain to carry out every detail of the Rebbe's advice.
-A mikveh was built in the Philippines, a mechitzah was raised in the shul of Kobe, Japan.
+He was among the first to provide kosher certifications after examining the mechanical and chemical components of the food industry, and made extensive trips to the Far East to inspect products from the region.
+He also travelled to countries with limited ties to Jewish communities, and is credited as the first to visit Malaysia for this purpose.
+The Lubavitcher Rebbe would ask him to carry out specific tasks in the countries he visited, which he did in detail.
+A mikveh was built in the Philippines, and a mechitzah was installed in the synagogue in Kobe, Japan.